 This course explores the structures and institutions of social inequality along the intersectional axes of class, race, and gender/sexuality by focusing on how these categories are socially constructed, maintained, and experienced.

 Utopias/Dystopias: An Homage to Social Dreaming - IDH 3118

-As models of a perfect society or fictional contemplations of bleak futures, utopias and dystopias shed light on our present condition.
-This course examines utopian thinking and differing perspectives on state-society relations and the question of individual freedom within society through various materials such as political manifestos, movies, novels or poems.
+As models of a perfect society or fictional contemplations of bleak futures, utopias, and dystopias shed light on our present condition.
+This course examines utopian thinking, differing perspectives on state-society relations, and the question of individual freedom within society through various materials such as political manifestos, movies, novels, or poems.

 This course focuses on everydayness as an object of inquiry.
 We focus on the notions of habits, routines, tempo, rhythms, plans, schedules, and programs, boredom, lack of spontaneity and surprise, anxiety, and familiarity.
 We explore the intricate relationships between power, social space, everyday life, and the web of rhythms, places, objects, and bodies.

 In this course, students focus on the great urban diversity (e.g., language, citizenship, religion, ethnicity/race, class, socioeconomic status, gender, and sexuality).